aikonbrasil/behavioral-clonning/README.md

 .![alt text][image1]

+Our main reference was the NVIDIA architecture that is shown in the next Figure

-It is important to mention that the input dataset were resized to 66x200 as suggested by NVIDIA model.
+It is important to mention that the input dataset were cropped and resized to 66x200 as suggested by NVIDIA model.

 During the training process it was evident the high performance of the learning process of the neural network when camera images were resized from 160x320x3  to  66x200x3.
 Other important issue is that a Gaussian noise were added to dataset used for training.